How To Afford Travel On Any Budget

 But travel truly is possible on any budget.
 It simply fluctuates the scale of your travel (a short jaunt to the next town or fund a family vacation around the world for a year) and the time it takes you to reach your goal.

 So, in the spirit of Internet sharing, we are detailing how to afford travel – on any budget, with and without your kids.

 Please keep in mind there is no “one size fits all” answer to the question of how to afford travel but the goal is to provide some tips on what we do for our family that you can apply to your own.

-Phil and I both work full time at salaried positions where we earn a decent living.
-This, of course, isn’t necessary to travel [in fact, I used to travel with the little one on one income when I was a single parent] but it definitely helps to have two full-time incomes.
+Phil and I both work full-time at salaried positions where we earn a decent living.
+This, of course, isn’t necessary to travel [in fact, I used to travel with our youngest on one income when I was a single parent] but it definitely helps to have two full-time incomes.